ASiede/ourtinerary/README.md

 ## Live Demo
 [Link to Demo](https://stark-hamlet-54072.herokuapp.com/)

-Wanna try it out?
+Want to try it out?
 Use the demo account below:

 Username: Delores